bjoernwedi/HA-energy-cards/README.md

 ```
 So far nothing special, but now comes the tricky part.
 We want to have friendly name to become dynamic, icon to change according to state, availability to change, and color being availacle.
-Therefore remember the jinja templates from ontop:
+Therefore remember the jinja templates from ontop. we always define the attribute with template, import the macro and make use of it:

+For map_w_to_state or map_w_to_kw:
 ```
         name: >
             {% from 'energy_templates.jinja' import map_w_to_state %}{{ map_w_to_state('sensor.sonnen_original_messwerte_statusapi','GridFeedIn_W','Einspeisung','Netzbezug','Selbstversorgung') }}